crespohector/welcome-to-mod-7/README.md

 [Making Tables in Markdown Tutorial](https://www.makeuseof.com/tag/learning-markdown-write-web-faster/)

 ## About Links
-Github and LinkedIn links should be located somewhere in the footer, splash page, navigation/header.
+GitHub and LinkedIn links should be located somewhere in the footer, splash page, and navigation/header.
 Please refrain from trying to place these links in creative places or as “Easter Eggs”.

 ## How to keep your Render Web Application "Alive" Using CRON Jobs

 ### *Option 1* Console.cron-job.org/
-This is the recommeded way of setting up CRON jobs to ping your websites, [console.cron-job.org/signup](https://console.cron-job.org/signup).
+This is the recommended way of setting up CRON jobs to ping your websites, [console.cron-job.org/signup](https://console.cron-job.org/signup).
 This can also be found in Week 23 D3 Homework For Thursday.

 ### *Option 2* The Google Scripts Method
 Here is a GitHub repo to ping (not to be confused with the "ping" utility) your Render projects using Google Scripts. https://github.com/crespohector/welcome-to-mod-7/blob/main/GOOGLE_SCRIPT.md

 ### *Option 3* The Render CronJob Way (JavaScript Example)
 If you prefer to use a Cron Job on Render, you'll need to write a program to make these GET requests to your site(s).
 Place it into a desired folder in your project and set that folder's relative path to the 'Root Directory' value in the Cron Job settings.
 Additionally, you'll need to set the 'Command' and 'Build Command' settings for the Cron Job and adjust the value in 'Schedule' to your liking.
-Also note that Render will want your credit card information to set up a cron job and may charge a fee of $1 per month for this service.
+Also, note that Render will want your credit card information to set up a cron job and may charge a fee of $1 per month for this service.
 Please see the file 'genericKeepAlive.js' in this repo for an example script.

 [Render Documentation for free tier](https://render.com/docs/free)